Chill-project/Documentation/source/bundles/custom-fields.rst

 Custom fields are extra data which may be added to entities by user.
 If a developer implements custom fields on a entity, users will be able to add more fields on this entity.

-Example: the `person bundle` allow to record `firstname`, `lastname`, `date of birth` fields.
+Example: the `person bundle` allows to record `firstname`, `lastname`, `date of birth` fields.
 But users need to store information about the kind of house he has (if he owns his house, if he rents it, ...).
-Custom fields allow to create those fields.
+Custom fields allows to create those fields.

 Automatically, those fields are added at the person form.
 They are also printed in the person view and in exports.